 Applicants from Romania who have completed the Diplomă de Bacalaureat can be considered for direct entry to an undergraduate course at Birkbeck if they have obtained a minimum overall grade of 8/10.
-The marking scheme is on a scale of 0–20 where the minimum pass-mark is 10.
+The marking scheme is on a scale of 0 to 20 where the minimum pass-mark is 10.

 Applicants who do not meet the minimum requirements can consider a Foundation course, which allows students the chance to progress onto Birkbeck’s Bachelor programmes.

-To be considered for entry onto a Master’s degree at Birkbeck, a student from Romania must have completed a Bachelor’s degree or equivalent from a recognised Romanian institution; students with the following qualifications will be considered for postgraduate degrees:
+To be considered for entry onto a Master’s degree at Birkbeck, you must have completed a Bachelor’s degree or equivalent from a recognised Romanian institution; students with the following qualifications will be considered for postgraduate degrees:

 Diploma de licentã (since 2005) with a minimum overall score of 8/10